Tanz0rz/haxe-fmod/README.md

 **5. Use the library in code:**

-The `FmodManager` class is the friendly way to interact with FMOD in your game: a background song slot plus fire-and-forget and handle-based sound effects.
+The FmodManager class is the primary way to interact with FMOD in your game.
+It abstracts away nearly all of the low-level details of the FMOD API.
 The `FmodEvents` constants used below are generated from your banks (see [FMOD Studio Project Configuration](#fmod-studio-project-configuration)).
 You can look through all of the available function calls with descriptions [here](https://github.com/Tanz0rz/haxe-fmod/blob/master/haxefmod/FmodManager.hx).

 ```haxe
 public function StartLevel():Void {